open-sauced/100-days-of-oss-template/README.md

   - Follow steps 6-8 in the [Getting Started](#getting-started) section to add, commit, push, and create a pull request to merge your changes into the `main` branch of your forked repository.

-- Commit your work every day, even if you don't have time to work on it for long
+- Commit your work every day, even if you only have time to work on it for a short time.
-- If you don't have time to work on a project, read an article, watch a video, attend an event about an OSS topic that interests you
+- If you don't have time to work on a project, read an article, watch a video, or attend an event about an OSS topic that interests you.
-- If you get stuck, ask for help!
+- If you need help, ask for help!
 You can ask a friend, a mentor, or the community for help.
 - If you get bored, try something new!
 There are so many ways to contribute to OSS.
-You can write code, write documentation, test software, translate content, and more.
+You can write code, documentation, test software, translate content, and more.
 - If you get frustrated, take a break.
 OSS is supposed to be fun!
 If you're not having fun, take a break and come back to it later.

-#### Additional Resources
+## Additional Resources

 - [#100DaysOfOSS](https://docs.opensauced.pizza/community/100-days-of-oss/)
 - [OpenSauced](https://opensauced.pizza/)